facebook

 Who authored the IM Certified math curricula?

-IM Certified curriculum is authored and maintained exclusively by Illustrative Mathematics, led by noted mathematician and standards author Dr. Bill McCallum.
-The Illustrative Mathematics team has extensive experience with materials creation based on years of providing free K–12 materials and resources.
+IM Certified curriculum materials are authored and maintained exclusively by Illustrative Mathematics, a nonprofit organization led by noted mathematician and Common Core State Standards author Dr. Bill McCallum.
+The Illustrative Mathematics team has extensive experience in creating materials based on years of providing free K–12 materials and resources.

 What is common across IM Certified curricula?